MSalah73/cookiebox/README.md

 A type safe cookie management crate for the Actix Web framework.

 Cookiebox provides a robust, type safe, and flexible approach to managing cookies in Actix web based applications.
-It allows you to define, configure, and retrieve cookies with minimal boilerplate.
+It allows you to define, configure, and manage cookies with minimal boilerplate.

 ## Features
 - This crate uses [biscotti](https://docs.rs/biscotti/latest/biscotti/) under the hood which inherit most of it's features.